Date issued: 8 December 2021, Travel Health Advisory #18

 The novel Coronavirus was initially linked to the Wuhan food market, as many of the initial patients were customers of the market where a positive sample was isolated.

 The common Human Coronaviruses mainly present as mild to moderate upper respiratory tract illnesses similar to the common cold.
-Symptoms may include runny nose, cough, fever, sore throat, headache, loss of taste or smell, shortness of breath, and may progress to pneumonia or bronchitis with shortness of breath and easy fatigability.
+COVID-19 symptoms may include runny nose, cough, fever, sore throat, headache, loss of taste or smell, shortness of breath, skin rash or discoloration of fingers or toes, red or irritated eyes, diarrhea and may progress to pneumonia or bronchitis with shortness of breath and easy fatigability.

 Those at high risk of developing complications include those with underlying chronic conditions, such as respiratory and cardiac diseases, immunocompromised individuals, diabetics, as well as those in extreme age groups (e.g. infants or the elderly).
 In addition, pregnant women are also at higher risk if infected by COVID-19.